Back to Projects

 The Project

-Determine if there is a benefit between a micronutrient and a Sclerotinia fungicide combination on bean and canola for white mould and stem rot management.
+Determine if there is a benefit between micronutrient and Sclerotinia fungicide combinations on bean and canola for white mold and stem rot management.

 The Results

-In vitro, Fluazinam (1.67mg/mL) + copper (II) sulfate (CuSO4) combination showed to be the most effective with a log reduction of 3.64.
-Heads Up® was the best at reducing white mould in dry bean for 3 out of 8 site years and had the highest seed yield for dry bean in 5 out of 8 years.
+In vitro, Fluazinam (1.67mg/mL) + CuSO4 combination showed to be the most effective with a log reduction of 3.64.
+Heads Up® was the best at reducing white mold in dry bean for 3 out of 8 site years and had the highest seed yield for dry bean in 5 out of 8 years.
 Acibenzolar-S-methyl and β-Aminobutanoic acids were best at reducing stem rot on canola and β-Aminobutanoic acid had the highest yields in 4 out of 8 site years.
-Fluazinam activity was the most responsive to the addition of the micronutrient and was greatly enhanced in its ability to reduce S. sclerotiorum biofilms.
+Fluazinam activity was the most responsive to the addition of micronutrient and was greatly enhanced in its ability to reduce S. sclerotiorum biofilms.
 Additionally, if the field contained a Sclerotinia-tolerant variety, the severity of sclerotinia was consistently reduced.
 However, these plots did not consistently produce higher yields.

 Grower Benefits